 We are starting to plan for a new Internal API Gateway Virtual VMware Appliance and had a couple of questions.

-We are looking to have 1 network interface that will handle the incoming requests and 3 network interfaces which will handle the outgoing requests with each one having access to a different VLAN.
+We are looking to have one network interface that will handle the incoming requests and three network interfaces which will handle the outgoing requests with each one having access to a different VLAN.

 Is this possible with the VMware Appliance and how would we direct a policy to use a specific network interface?